thenitro/Dynamic-Texture-Atlas-Generator/README.md

 	Params:
 		* swf:flash.display.MovieClip - The MovieClip sprite sheet you wish to convert into a TextureAtlas.
 It should contain named instances of all the MovieClips that will become the subtextures of your Atlas.
-		* scaleFactor:Number - The scaling facture to apply to every object.
+		* scaleFactor:Number - The scaling factor to apply to every object.
 Default value is 1 (no scaling).
-		* margin:uint - The ammount of pixels that should be used as the resulting image margin (for each side of the image).
+		* margin:uint - The amount of pixels that should be used as the resulting image margin (for each side of the image).
 Default value is 0 (no margin).
 		* preserveColor:Boolean - A Flag which indicates if the color transforms should be captured or not.
 Default value is true (capture color transform).

 	Returns: